Asela Jayakody

-Asela Jayakody (20 April 1971 – 27 November 2011 as අසේල ජයකොඩි) [Sinhala]) was an actor in Sri Lankan cinema, stage drama and television.
-One of highly versatile actors, Jayakody acted several critically acclaimed films such as Gamani and Salelu Warama.
+Asela Jayakody (20 April 1971 – 27 November 2011 as අසේල ජයකොඩි) [Sinhala]) was an actor in Sri Lankan cinema, stage drama, and television.
+Notable works of his career included acting in the films Gamani and Salelu Warama.

-He died on 27 November 2011 by an accident in Welisara at the age of 40.
+He died on 27 November 2011 in an accident in Welisara at the age of 40.

 Personal life

 He was born on 20 April 1971 in Colombo as the youngest of the family.
 His father, Wilfred Jayakody was a popular artist.
 His mother was Clera Bridget Jayakody (Née Senevirathne).
-He has three elder brothers - Upali, Premalal and Wasantha, and one elder sister, Kumari.
 He completed his education from Karunaratne Buddhist School, Mattumagala.
-At the time of his death, he was a father of two children: daughter Rishni Kaveesha and son Binura Jayakody.
+At the time of his death, he was a father of two children: daughter Rishni Jayakody and son Binura Jayakody.

 Acting career

 Jayakody started his drama career since school times.
 In 1998, along with another fellow actor Gihan Fernando, he went to a workshop conducted by Jayalal Rohana.
 Then, both were lucky to act in the stage drama, Bhoothawesha.
 He played vital roles in many television serials such as Synthetic Dreams, Romeo and Juliet Story, Fantasy Avenue, Sapiriwara, Sisila Ima, Sathkulu Pawwa, Gajamuthu, Ithin Eta Passe and Holman Bottuwa.

 Jayakody started his film career with Vasantha Obeysekera's 2002 film Salelu Warama.
 Then he acted more than 10 films until his death in 2011.
 His most popular cinema acting came through films Salelu Warama, Gamani and Ran Kevita 2.